-Fixed income available-for-sale securities as of January 1, 2021 and January 3, 2020 represent primarily obligations of the United States Treasury.
-Fixed income and equity trading securities represent mutual funds held in the Company's deferred compensation plan.
+Fixed income available-for-sale securities as of January 1, 2021 represent primarily obligations of the United States Treasury.
+Fixed income and equity trading securities as of December 31, 2021 and January 1, 2021 represent mutual funds held in the Company's deferred compensation plan.
 See Note 11 for additional information about the Company's deferred compensation plan.